-Step 2: Once the joint is filled trowel it out to approximately 3/8th of an inch thick across the entire joint.
+Step 2: Once the joint is filled trowel it to approximately 3/8" thick across the entire joint.
 Do not spray it with water at this time!
 Make sure there is good contact between the sealant and the exposed edges of the wood.
-The most difficult areas to tool are corners.
-You tend to drag product out of the corners resulting in the sealant becoming too thin.
-You can occasionally check the thickness of the sealant using a toothpick to see if you are maintaining the proper thickness.
+The most difficult areas to tool are the corners.
+There is a tendency to drag the product out of the corners resulting in the sealant becoming too thin.
+To ensure the proper thickness of the sealant is being maintained, use a toothpick to check the thickness of the sealant.

-Step 3: Once the sealant is roughly in place and any entrapped air worked out of it, spray it with a light mist of water.
+Step 3: Once the sealant is roughly in place and entrapped air worked out, spray it with a light mist of water.
 Do not saturate the surface with water.
 If water begins to run down the wall, you have applied too much.